Elizabeth Parr-Johnston

 Elizabeth Parr-Johnston, CM (born Elizabeth H. Parr in 1939 in New York, NY) is a Canadian business woman.
 She is the Managing Partner of Parr-Johnston Consultants, an economic policy consultancy based in Chester Basin, Nova Scotia.
 Parr-Johnston is a past president of two Canadian Universities, a recipient of the 125th Anniversary of the Confederation of Canada Medal in 1992, the Queen Elizabeth II Golden Jubilee Medal in 2002 and the Order of Canada in 2008.

 Raised in Essex Fells, New Jersey, she attended Grover Cleveland High School (since renamed as James Caldwell High School).

 Professional career

 Academia and civil service

-In 1962, after completing her Masters in Economics from Yale University, Parr-Johnston moved to Canada.
-She taught Economics at the University of Western Ontario, Huron College, the University of British Columbia and Carleton University.
-Parr-Johnston would relocate to the United States of America briefly in 1971 to teach at her father’s alma mater, Wesleyan University before returning to Canada to join the federal civil service in various capacities over the next 5 years.
+In 1962, after completing her master's degree in Economics from Yale University, Parr-Johnston moved to Canada.
+She taught economics at the University of Western Ontario, Huron College, the University of British Columbia and Carleton University.
+Parr-Johnston would relocate to the United States of America briefly in 1971 to teach at her father's alma mater, Wesleyan University before returning to Canada to join the federal civil service in various capacities over the next 5 years.
 In 1974, Parr-Johnston completed her doctoral work and earned her PhD in Economics from Yale University.